-- The shower drains into the sump pump box.

-- The sump pump box has an autofloat switch.

-- When the drain water rises to a preset level, the autofloat switch turns On the sump pump, and the drain water is pumped overboard.
+- Shower water drains into a sump pump box. - An autofloat switch turns On the sump pump when the drain water rises to a preset level, and the drain water is pumped overboard. - Read the sump system instruction sheet, paying special attention to the maintenance and cold weather instructions.